Follow TV Tropes

 • Scrooge insisting that he's richer than Croesus.

-• Well-Intentioned Extremist: Pigayam does some morally grey things, spying on the Ducks and siccing an army, but only because he feels the Treasury of Croesus belongs to Turkey.
+• Well-Intentioned Extremist: Pigayam does some morally grey things, spying on the Ducks and siccing the army on them, but only because he feels that the Treasury of Croesus belongs to Turkey.

 Top